 Reference: On the registration form, students are asked to provide the name, title, telephone number and email address of a teacher or guidance counselor who is willing to serve as a reference on their behalf.
 We assume that references are aware that students have used their names and that they may be contacted.

 Register Early!
 Space is Limited!

-The deadline for registration is May 30, 2014 has been extended until July 16, 2014.
+The deadline for registration is June 22, 2015.
 Interested students are encouraged to register as soon as possible.

 Notification of Acceptance

 Once students have registered and paid in full, their registration materials will be reviewed by the faculty leading the workshop.
 As soon as a student has been approved, Lisa Schneider will send out an email notifying the student that he or she has been accepted to attend.

 A week or so before the Hiram Fine Arts Workshop, students will receive via email a link to materials for the workshop including:

 - Family Invitation to the gallery on Thursday, July 9

 - Emergency Medical Form (must be signed by your parent or guardian in order to participate)